Death Race 2: Filming

 Wire work enabled Reiné (pictured top) to create "handheld crane shot[s]" for a major "Death Match" sequence.

-With a $6–7 million budget, (Note: While Reiné quoted the film's budget at less than 10 percent of its predecessor, various contemporary sources such as The Numbers and The Hollywood Reporter have reported conflicting estimates: $6 million or less and $7 million, respectively.) principal photography began on February 13, 2010, on location in Cape Town, South Africa.
+With a $6–7 million budget, (Note: While director Roel Reiné quoted the budget at less than 10 percent of its predecessor, various contemporary sources such as The Numbers and The Hollywood Reporter have reported conflicting estimates: $6 million or less and $7 million, respectively.) principal photography began on February 13, 2010, on location in Cape Town, South Africa.
 The film was a co-production between Germany and South Africa, and received tax breaks for filming in South Africa.
 Reiné directed the 30-day shoot without a second unit so that he could shoot independently.
-To manage the tight budget and schedule, Reiné said he opted for locations in which he could "at least have four or five sets going at the same time"; on each day he would split his time between interior and exterior sets, shooting scenes that were spread across different locations.
+To manage the tight budget and schedule, Reiné opted for locations where he could "at least have four or five sets going at the same time"; on each day he would split his time between interior and exterior sets, shooting scenes that were spread across different locations.
 The film was shot with two each of the Sony CineAlta F35 and Phantom digital cameras.
 Because of the weight of the F35, Reiné relied upon the Phantom when he would shoot handheld in addition to slow motion shots.
 Besides slow motion, Reiné incorporated 360-degree tracking shots as well as "handheld crane shot[s]" which he accomplished with wire work for a major "Death Match" sequence.

-Cape Town's unfinished bridge (pictured in 2007) was used for the police chase sequence.
+Cape Town's historic Unfinished Bridge (pictured in 2007) was used for the police chase sequence.